 You need to know the forward voltage drop of your LED.
 The forward voltage drop is the amount of voltage it takes for the LED to start working.
 If the forward voltage drop for your LED is, for instance, 3.0 volts, then you need at least 3 volts to make the LED work.
 You could never get that LED to work with just a single AA battery, because the AA battery does not have enough volts for it to work.

 You should be able to get the information about the forward voltage drop of your LED from the place you bought the LED.
 (If you scavenged the LED from some toy and you don't know what the forward voltage drop is for your LED, don't panic, I will discuss that later.)
-Let's say, for the sake of this example, that the.
+Let's say, for the sake of this example, that the forward voltage drop is for a red LED, about 1.8 volts.

 Subtract your LED’s forward voltage drop from your power supply voltage.
 So if you are using a standard red LED, that would be about 1.8 volts.
 6 (power supply volts) - 1.8 (LED forward voltage drop) = 4.2 (leftover volts).
 The 4.2 volts is what we have to slow down with the resistor.